SSAGESLabs/PySAGES/examples/openmm/metad/nacl/Metadynamics_NaCl.md

 <!-- #region id="Fz8BfU34pA_N" -->
 We now simulate the number of time steps set above.
-Make sure to run with GPU support, otherwise, it can take a very long time.
+For optimal performance, ensure that the simulation is executed with GPU acceleration.
+Otherwise, it may take a considerably longer time to complete.
 On the GPU this should run in around half an hour.
 <!-- #endregion -->